-A Druze community leader told YNet talks were underway on the body’s return to the family.
+A Druze community leader told YNet talks were underway on the body’s release.
 Palestinian militants have in the past carried out kidnappings to seek concessions from Israel.

 Palestinian officials either declined to comment or did not respond to requests for comment.

 More than 130 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making 2022 the deadliest year since 2006.
 The Israeli army says most of the Palestinians killed have been militants.
-But stone-throwing youths protesting Israeli army incursions and others not involved in confrontations have also been killed.
+But stone-throwing youths protesting the military incursions and others not involved in confrontations have also been killed.

 At least eight Israelis have been killed in the most recent wave of Palestinian attacks.